hxlnt/nobadmemories.com/src/render/posts/my-first-week-with-pocketchip.html.md

 ## Corrections?
 Tips?
 Contributions?

-Because this website is entirely available [on GitHub](https://github.com/hxlnt/nobadmemories.com/tree/master/src/render/posts), you can actually submit pull requests on individual blog posts like this one.
+What are you doing with your PocketCHIP?
+Got any suggestions or things I should try out?
+Throw all your best PocketCHIP finds in the comments section below.
+Or hey, seeing as this website is entirely available [on GitHub](https://github.com/hxlnt/nobadmemories.com/tree/master/src/render/posts), you could just submit a pull request!
 (The horror!)
-If all of that sounded like a foreign language to you, no worries.
-You can also let me know on twitter ([@partytimeHXLNT](http://www.twitter.com/partytimehxlnt)) or via email ([rachelsimoneweil /at/ gmail /dot/ com](mailto:rachelsimoneweil@gmail.com)).

 *Note: Given the content of this article, I'd like to mention that I am happily employed by Microsoft.
 That said, I publish my own honest opinions and experiences.
 Also, I do not represent any particular product development team.
 Yeah, really, OK, and thank you~!*